ccarlosm/codiTra-discography/README.md

 - email: test@example.com
 - password: 123456

+## Testing

+Run the tests with `./vendor/bin/sail test --parallel` The tests will be set up in a dedicated github action to be run in every pull request.
+See folder `.github/workflows` for more information.

 ## Comments

 In a different and more complex case it would be interesting to add idempotency to the API to handle repetitive requests.